junxit/us-congress-bills-110/metadata.md

 - 2007-05-03 — Introduced in House
 - 2007-05-03 — Introduced in House
 - 2007-05-03 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-05-04 — Referred to the Subcommittee on Aviation.
+- 2007-05-04 — Referred to the Subcommittee on Highways and Transit.
+- 2007-06-28 — Committee Consideration and Mark-up Session Held.
+- 2007-06-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-07-13 — Placed on the House Calendar, Calendar No. 87.
+- 2007-07-13 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-233.
+- 2007-07-13 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-233.
+- 2007-07-16 — Considered under suspension of the rules. (consideration: CR H7812-7814)
+- 2007-07-16 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+375.
+- 2007-07-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-16 — Ms. Johnson, E. B. moved to suspend the rules and agree to the resolution, as amended.
+- 2007-07-16 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H7812-7813)
+- 2007-07-16 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H7812-7813)